SuperPuperMegaUltraEpicGoldenHacker/Competetive-Programming/README.md

     - The best working environment, because files are more easily accessed than on other text editors, embeded command line also makes life easier.

 * Visual Studio Code
-     -Have terminal, but terrible work environment, but if I will be able to configure maybe it will the best.
+     - Have terminal, but terrible work environment, but if I will be able to configure maybe it will the best.

 * Visual Studio
-    -Basically for creating .NET applications, good for OOP
+    - Basically for creating .NET applications, good for OOP